CampaignChain/campaignchain-docs/user/get_started.rst

 1. Connect to a Location
 ------------------------

+To show you how to connect a new Location, we'll use Twitter as an example.
 To connect a Twitter Location with CampaignChain, click the *Create New* button in the header menu and choose *Location*.

 .. image:: /images/user/create_new_location.png
     :width: 600px